openrelik/openrelik-worker-containers/README.md

 ## Features

-- Lists containers found within supported disk images.
+- Lists Containers:
-- Shows containers drift.
+  - Discovers Docker and containerd containers located on disk.
+  - Uses default storage paths (`/var/lib/docker` or `/var/lib/containerd`) by default.
+  - Allows specifying custom container root directories (e.g., `/data/containers/docker/`).

+- Show Container Drift:
+  - Detects modifications made to running containers.
+  - Identifies changes such as configuration alterations, malware additions, or file deletions.

+- Export Container Files:
-- Export specific files and directories from container filesystems.
+  - Specific Files/Directories: Exports designated files or folders from a container for use by other OpenRelik workers.

+- Filesystem Archive Functionality:
-- Exports container filesystem as `.zip` archives.
+  - Exports the complete container filesystem as a `.zip` archive for OpenRelik processing.
+  - Processes only the first disk if multiple are provided as input due to unique container IDs.
+  - The export timestamp is recorded as the filesystem birth timestamp within the archive.

 ## Prerequisites